esquires/lvdb/python/README.rst

 * updates the cursor line in vim to match where pdb is in the debugging process

-* Highlights/deletes breakpoints that have been set on the fly in pdb.
-It also highlights lvdb.set_trace() lines when using lvdb.
+* Highlights lvdb.set_trace() lines when using lvdb.

 lvdb has been designed to be simple and lightweight but give full access to ipdb and gdb.
 For python, it does this as follows:

-* The python installation makes sure 2 files are created when a `lvdb.set_trace()` is hit.
-These are `.debug_location` and `.debug_breakpoint`, and they contain the current state of the debugger.
+* The python installation makes sure a '.debug_location' file is created when a `lvdb.set_trace()` is hit.
+It contains the current state of the debugger.

-* When the user tells Vim to start the debug monitor, Vim will monitor `.debug_location` and `.debug_breakpoint`.
+* When the user tells vim to start the debug monitor, vim will monitor `.debug_location`.
 From `.debug_location`, it will set the cursor to match where ipdb is in the code.
-Thus, the user can follow where ipdb is within Vim.
-From `.debug_breakpoint`, Vim sets highlighting so the user can know where the breakpoint is located.

-For gdb, it does this by having an external script monitor (see `gdb_monitor.py` in the `python/lvdb` folder) that also updates `.debug_breakpoint` and `.debug_location`.
+For gdb, setting

+    set logging file /tmp/lvdb.txt
+    set logging on

+in .gdbinit will make sure that the output can be read by vim.

 License
 ----------